 Effective January 1, 2015, an amendment to the SC Consumer Protection Code provides certain measures to safeguard a class of "protected consumers" from becoming victims of identity theft.
+A protected consumer is someone under the age of 16 or an incapacitated adult.
 The new provision allows parents, guardians, and representatives to create and freeze a protected consumer's credit file for free.
 This line of defense is for protected consumers who do not currently have a credit report.
 Upon receiving a request on behalf of a protected consumer, the credit reporting agency (CRA) will create a credit file in that consumer's name and freeze it.
 Consumers must contact each CRA to place this freeze.